Privacy information

 1. Visit of a social media page

-When you visit our Facebook or Instagram page, through which we present our company or individual products from our range, certain information about you is processed.
-The sole controller of this processing of personal data is Meta Platforms Ireland Limited.
-For more information about the processing of personal data by Meta, please visit https://www.facebook.com/privacy/explanation.
-Meta offers the possibility to object to certain data processing; related information and opt-out options can be found at https://www.facebook.com/settings?tab=ads.
+When you visit our social media site, through which we present our company or individual products from our range, certain information about you is processed.
+The operators of the social media platforms are the controller for this processing of personal data.
+You can find further information about the processing of personal data in their data protection declarations, which we link to below:

 IV.
 Further data processing